 for piano; commissioned by Tzu-yi Chen

-for piano; commissioned by Swan City PIano Festival
+for piano; commissioned by Swan City Piano Festival Recording

-for electroacoustic harp with live playback; commissioned by FSMTA, written for Noel Wan
+for electroacoustic harp with live playback; commissioned by FSMTA, written for Noel Wan.
+Score-video

 for viola solo; commissioned by Sound Bridges/Florrie Marshall